 Nothing to see here

 Careful choice of clothing can help if you feel self conscious about showing too much skin e.g. try wearing two tops, one that can pull down such as this Breastvest which keeps your tummy covered—plus another layer that pulls up.
 With a little practice, there is literally nothing to see but a warm fuzzy baby’s head.
-If you prefer to use a ring sling or wrap, there will be nothing to see at all.
+If you prefer to use a ring sling or wrap (Breast and Bottle Feeding Safely in a Sling by Dr Rosie Knowles discusses how to use a sling safely), there will be nothing to see at all.
 Nursing covers generally draw more attention to yourself and make for hot and flustered mothers and babies.

 Leaking milk can be seen as a disadvantage if your milk begins to flow and you don’t have your baby handy.
 Not all women leak milk and if you do, breast pads will save the day.
 Wearing dark patterned clothes helps hide any wet patches in the unlikely event they break through.
 Pressing on a leaking nipple with the flat of your hand can stop the milk flowing.